MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 - Resources Consistency
 - Deployment Acceleration

-It is important to note that the term landing zone can refer to the entire platform or the area that a mission owner will maintain.
+It's important to note that the term landing zone can refer to the entire platform or the area that a mission owner will maintain.
 A landing zone includes all the foundational components defense workloads needed for secure, reliable, and cost-effective cloud operations.
 Below is a generalized landing zone architecture for defense scenarios.

 :::image type="content" source="./images/cloud-broker-landing-zone.png" alt-text="Diagram of an Azure landing zone architecture.
 A red box around the landing zone subscription outlines mission owner responsibilities with a cloud broker.
 The cloud broker handles the rest of the architecture." lightbox=".image/cloud-broker-landing-zone-lightbox.png":::
 *Diagram 2: Azure landing zone architecture with mission owner responsibilities outlined in red*